appelmar/gdalcubes/README.md

     ## y                         NULL [y]
     ## time 2013-01-01,...,2019-01-01

+To reduce the size of exported data cubes, compression and packing (conversion of doubles to smaller integer types) are supported.

 ### User-defined functions

 Users can pass custom R functions to `reduce_time()` and `apply_pixel()`.
 Below, we derive a *greenest pixel composite* by returning RGB values from pixels with maximum NDVI for all pixel time-series.